hypo69/hypo/docs/gemini/out/en/explainer/src/goog/spreadsheet/reach_spreadsheet.md

 - `htmlColorToJSON(htmlColor)`: Converts an HTML color string (e.g., "#FF0000") to a JSON-compatible dictionary.
 - `test...`: Functions for testing various functionalities of the `ReachSpreadsheet` class.
-- `create_pricelist`, `testCreateTimeManagementReport`:  These functions demonstrate use cases for creating specific spreadsheets with sample data, including formatting options (colors, fonts, etc.)
+- `create_pricelist`, `testCreateTimeManagementReport`:  These functions demonStarte use cases for creating specific spreadsheets with sample data, including formatting options (colors, fonts, etc.)

 **Potential Errors/Improvements:**